Muscle Spasms in the Neck

 Causes of Muscle Spasms in the Neck

 The underlying reasons for neck muscle spasms can be as simple as strain or fatigue.
 But they can also be much more complex.
-Diagnosing the correct reason for your spasms allows treatment to proceed.
+Diagnosing the correct cause of your spasms allows treatment to proceed.

 Some potential causes include: